 These are relatively small but you should be aware of them, particularly if you are playing with Neteller at the sportsbooks so check online to see the current rates.

-Signing up for a Neteller account is very straightforward and just requires some basic information but if you want to use all the facilities then you will be asked for proof of your ID via a passport, official driving licence or other recognised document.
+Signing up for Neteller betting accounts and using Neteller is very straightforward and just requires some basic information but if you want to use all the facilities then you will be asked for proof of your ID via a passport, official driving licence or other recognised document.